 - Okonjima Villa is an amazing private villa that is fairly secluded from the main property.
 Suitable for a group or family of up to eight adults and four children travelling together, it guarantees a very exclusive feel to your stay at Okonjima.

 - See ideas for Private villas & houses

-- Okonjima Villa offers the luxury of an exclusive safari holiday and its staff will be there to take care of your individual needs.
-A sparkling infinity-pool and an outdoor daybed are perfect places to relax after or between the excitements of the day.
+- Okonjima Villa offers the luxury of an exclusive safari holiday, with a private host, chef and guide to take care of your individual needs.
+A sparkling infinity pool and a shaded outdoor daybed are perfect places to relax between the day’s excitements.

 - See ideas for Luxury